Marak/buddypond/ReadMe.md

  - Peer to Peer Instant Messaging
  - Multimedia Pond Chat Rooms
  - Image and Paint Editors
+ - BuddyApps - Upload and host your own apps
+ - BuddyFiles - Cloud file storage
+ - BuddyCoins - Send and recieve coins
+ - Spellbook - Cast spells on Buddies
+ - API Keys for development
  - Audio MIDI Support
  - Create Media And Send To Buddies
  - Remix and Send Media With Single Click